wd-bootcamp/cohort-template/docs/bootcamp-info-en.md

 ## Daily Schedule

-09:00 AM: Discuss the exercises from the previous day.
+09:00 AM: Discuss the exercises from the previous day
 09:30 AM: Theory and practice
 12:15 PM: Research time
 01:00 PM: Lunch break